 Isn’t this the coolest umbrella!
 And look at all those shoes!
 Sorry, I’m getting excited all over again.

-Not to mention, when I called the police station to complain about the lack of signs, especially for tourists, an officer told me to come in to discuss it and he’d try to help me, only to be gone when I arrived at the time he stated!
+Not to mention, when I called the police station to complain about the lack of signs, especially for tourists, an officer told me to come in to discuss it, and he’d try to help me.
+The only problem was that he was gone when I arrived at the time he told me to go in!
 I was furious, especially since I was afraid I’d get yet another parking ticket!

 His name was Gianni, and Gianni was a jerk.
 His colleagues were no better, giving me a huge run-around and making me return the next morning, yet again, for nothing!
 These are the perils of traveling (and living) in Italy, but I still think it’s worth it.